Landon Mackenzie

 Landon Mackenzie (born 1954) is a Canadian artist based in Vancouver, Canada.
-She is known for her large-format paintings and her contribution as a professor at the Emily Carr University of Art and Design where she continues as Professor Emeritus).
+She is known for her large-format paintings and works on paper and her contribution as a professor of painting at Emily Carr University of Art and Design where she continues as Professor Emerita).

 Early life and education

-Landon Mackenzie grew up in Toronto, Canada and left at 17 to study at NSCAD in Halifax, leading to a Bachelor's of Fine Arts degree from the school (Nova Scotia School of Art and Design) (1972-1976).
-She later earned a Master's of Fine Arts from Concordia University in Montreal (1976-1979) where she studied with Guido Molinari and Irene F. Whittome.
+Landon Mackenzie grew up in Toronto, Canada and left at 17 to study at NSCAD in Halifax, leading to a Bachelor's of Fine Arts degree from the school (Nova Scotia School of Art and Design) (1972–1976).
+She later earned a Master's of Fine Arts from Concordia University in Montreal (1976–1979) where she studied with Guido Molinari and Irene F. Whittome.
 It was not until after completing art school that she began to fully pursue the discipline of painting.
 She received first prize at the Quebec Biennale of Painting in 1981 and began showing the Lost River Series with Galerie France Morin in Montreal.

 Career

 Aware of the limits placed on many female artists, Mackenzie used her androgynous name "Landon" to her advantage in the early years of her practice.
-Mackenzie began her influential teaching career starting in Studio Art at Concordia University from 1978-1985, before relocating to Vancouver to join the faculty of the Emily Carr University of Art and Design in 1986.
+Mackenzie began her influential teaching career starting in Studio Art at Concordia University from 1978–1985, before relocating to Vancouver to join the faculty of the Emily Carr University of Art and Design in 1986.
 In the same year, she cofounded the 188 West 3rd studio building with other Vancouver artists.

 Her paintings are characteristically large and intensely involved in the continuation of the history of painting.
-Her works have been featured in several installations from the collections of National Gallery of Canada, Vancouver Art Gallery, The Art Gallery of Ontario and the Musée d'art contemporain de Montréal to name a few.
-Her paintings have also been exhibited at the Museum of Contemporary Art, Toronto, The Esker Foundation, Calgary and the Confederation Centre Art Gallery in Charlottetown, PEI as well as in many solo and group shows in Canada and internationally.
+Her works have been featured in several installations from the collections of National Gallery of Canada, Vancouver Art Gallery, The Art Gallery of Ontario, and the Musée d'art contemporain de Montréal to name a few.
+Her paintings have also been exhibited at the Museum of Contemporary Art, Toronto, The Esker Foundation, Calgary, and the Confederation Centre Art Gallery in Charlottetown, Prince Edward Island, as well as in many solo and group shows in Canada and internationally.
 Over the past forty-five years, Mackenzie's works have been extensively written about both in the popular media and academically.

 Mackenzie is known to be a significant mentor to younger artists coming out of Vancouver.
 She has been an influential educator, as she herself studied during the hotbed time of Conceptual Art at NSCAD in Halifax.
 This period is of great interest to many young artists working around her.
-Further, she is known for her critically acclaimed Lost River Series characterized within the movement of New Image Painting of the early 1980's.
+Further, she is known for her critically acclaimed Lost River Series characterized within the movement of New Image Painting of the early 1980s.